msuhanov/regf/Windows registry file format specification.md

 7. If a log entry with a sequence number *N* is *not* followed by a log entry with a sequence number *N + 1*, recovery stops after applying a log entry with a sequence number *N*.
 If the first log entry doesn't contain an expected sequence number (equal to a secondary sequence number of the base block in a primary file), recovery stops.
 8. If a log entry has a wrong value in the field *Hash-1*, *Hash-2*, or *Hive bins data size* (i.e. it is not multiple of 4096 bytes), recovery stops, only previous log entries (preceding a bogus one) are applied.
 9. A primary file is grown according to the *Hive bins data size* field of a log entry being applied.
-10. Dirty hive bins are verified for correctness during recovery (but recovery doesn't stop on a bad hive bin, a bad hive bin is healed instead).
+10. Dirty hive bins are verified for correctness during recovery (but recovery doesn't stop on an invalid hive bin, an invalid hive bin is healed instead).
 11. The *Flags* field of a log entry is set to a value of the *Flags* field of the base block.
 During recovery, the *Flags* field of the base block is set to a value taken from a log entry being applied.

 ## Dirty state of a hive